Jason Fischer (writer)

-Jason Fischer is a speculative fiction writer from South Australia, Australia.
+Jason Fischer is a speculative fiction writer from South Australia.
 He is predominantly recognised as a writer in the science fiction, fantasy and horror genres.

+Works

 Fischer's stories have appeared in a number of publications including Beneath Ceaseless Skies, On Spec, Review of Australian Fiction, Aurealis and Andromeda Spaceways Inflight Magazine.
+His stories have been included in many year's best anthologies, particularly in The Year's Best Australian Fantasy and Horror, which ran for years in the early 2010s; the books were edited by Liz Grzyb and Talie Helene.
+Titles included "The School Bus", "Hunting Rufus", and "Pigroot Flat".
+Also, "For Want of a Jesusman" was reprinted in The Year's Best Australian Science Fiction and Fantasy: Volume 5, edited by Bill Congreve.

-His story "For Want of a Jesusman" was reprinted in the Year's Best Australian Science Fiction and Fantasy Vol 5, edited by Bill Congreve.
-His zombie apocalypse novel "Quiver" was published in 2012 by Black House Comics, and his first short story collection "Everything is a Graveyard" was published by Ticonderoga Publications in 2013.
+His zombie apocalypse novel Quiver was published in 2012 by Black House Comics, and his first short story collection Everything Is a Graveyard was published by Ticonderoga Publications in 2013.

+Awards

-Fischer won the inaugural 2015 Aurealis Award for the Best Fantasy Novella, and was 1st Place Winner, Writers of the Future, 2nd Quarter 2009.
-He has been nominated for the Ditmar Award four times.
+Fischer won the inaugural 2015 Aurealis Award for Best Fantasy Novella, and was 1st Place Winner for Writers of the Future, 2nd Quarter 2009.
+He has been nominated for the Ditmar Award several times.